-Broccoli is low in calories and widely regarded as highly nutritious, making a regular appearance in many of the superfood listings.
-It’s also, somewhat surprisingly, rather delicate – so, it’s important to think about how you’re going to keep your broccoli fresh, and at its best, once you’ve harvested it or returned from the shops.
-Today’s blog post looks at how you can store and prepare broccoli properly.
+Broccoli is low in calories and widely regarded as highly nutritious, making a regular appearance in many of the super-food listings.
+It’s also, somewhat surprisingly, rather delicate.
+Once you’ve harvested it or returned from the store. it’s important to think about how you’re going to keep your broccoli fresh and at its best…

-Freshly harvested broccoli has a very high respiration rate and therefore tends to quickly lose cell water and spoil if stored at too warm a temperature.
-If you notice any of the following it will be an indication that your broccoli has not been stored correctly:
+Freshly harvested broccoli has a very high respiration rate.
+It tends to quickly lose cell water and spoil if stored at too warm a temperature.
+Any of the following are an indication that your broccoli has not been stored correctly:

-Good-quality broccoli has a dark green to bluish colour, and its buds are firmly closed.
+Good-quality broccoli has a dark green to bluish color, and its buds are firmly closed.
 If broccoli is a yellowish-green colour – most likely as a result of unsuitable storage – it will already have lost many of its vitamins, and be past its best.
-However, if you store broccoli under the right conditions you can significantly delay any loss of quality.
-Always quickly transfer your freshly harvested or newly purchased broccoli to somewhere cool – ideally refrigerate it at just above 0°C and at a high humidity level.
-Liebherr’s BioFresh HydroSafe offers these ideal storage conditions, and broccoli stored at the right humidity and temperature in the HydroSafe will keep fresh for up to 13 days.
+If you store broccoli under the right conditions you can significantly delay any loss of quality.
+Quickly transfer your freshly harvested or newly purchased broccoli to somewhere cool – ideally refrigerate it at just above 32°F and at a high humidity level.
+Liebherr’s BioFresh HydroSafe offers thes ideal storage conditions.
+Broccoli stored at the right humidity and temperature in a BioFresh HydroSafe will keep fresh for up to 13 days!